edzdez/VanillaPlusSpigot/README.md

 # Vanilla+ Plugin

-Adds a lot of features to your spigot/paper server, such as /heal, /fly, /craft, /spawn, /back, and autosmelting
+Adds a lot of features to your spigot/paper server, such as /heal, /fly, /craft, /spawn, /back (WIP), and autosmelting